 Transfer credit includes college courses accepted from other regionally accredited colleges or universities, including Wyoming community colleges.

 Students transferring to the University of Wyoming should check their Transfer Evaluation on WyoWeb after the completed admission file has been sent to the Office of the Registrar and has been evaluated.
 The information presented here should help you understand both the evaluation procedure and the information provided on the transfer evaluation.

-5. Click on the Transfer Evaluation link at the bottom of the list.
+3. Click on the Transfer Evaluation button.

 The loaded coursework for each school will be shown, along with any UW equivalent, if applicable.
 The earned hours for each institution will be at the very bottom of the evaluation in "Total Transfer Hours."
 If no hours are listed and the statement "Evaluation in Progress - Not in History" appears, the Office of the Registrar has not completed the evaluation of course work.